 It would be a shame if you spent some time in this region and only focused on one particular city or series of landmarks.
 The true pleasure of Naples is the variety of rich experiences you can have with very limited travel each day.

-I hope these suggestions have helped.
+I hope these suggestions of day trips from Naples have helped.
 Please let me know in the comments if you have any other ideas you would like to share.